ruby/www.ruby-lang.org/en/community/mailing-lists/ruby-talk-guidelines/index.md

 4. Finally, be considerate: Don't be too lazy.
 If you are seeking information, first make a reasonable effort to look it up.
-As appropriate, check the Ruby home page, check the Ruby FAQ and other documentation, use google.com to search past comp.lang.ruby postings, and so on.
+As appropriate, check the [Ruby home page][ruby-lang], check the [Ruby FAQ][faq] and other documentation, use a search engine to search past postings, and so on.

 _These guidelines where adopted from the [comp.lang.ruby FAQ][clrFAQ]._

+[ruby-lang]: /en/
+[faq]: /en/documentation/faq/
 [clrFAQ]: http://rubyhacker.com/clrFAQ.html